Michael Brantley Preview, Player Props: Astros vs. Diamondbacks

-After batting .342 with a double, two home runs, a walk and five RBI in his past 10 games, Michael Brantley and the Houston Astros take on the Arizona Diamondbacks (who will hand the ball to Zac Gallen) at 9:40 PM ET on Friday.
+On Saturday, Michael Brantley (.289 batting average in his past 10 games, with a double, a home run, a walk and three RBI) and the Houston Astros face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 8:10 PM ET.

-He had four hits (going 4-for-5 with a double and an RBI) in his last game against the Mariners.
+He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.

 Sportsbook Promo Codes